 2. Black Diamond Mines and Rose Hill Cemetery – White Witch or Mad Midwife?

-The eerie area of abandoned coal mines on Somersville Road in Antioch was named one of the seven most spooky sites in all of California.
+Antioch’s eerie area of abandoned coal mines on Somersville Road was named one of the seven most spooky sites in all of California.
 Visitors have reported seeing a ghostly white apparition aptly named the White Witch.
 There are several stories about who she was.
 Maybe a nanny named Mary who cared for miners’ children who fell mysteriously ill and died in the late 1870s.
 She was accused of witchcraft and hanged.
-Or she might have been a midwife who died after a carriage accident, and who, on her deathbed, insisted there be no funeral for her.
+Or she might have been a midwife who died after a carriage accident and who, on her deathbed, insisted there be no funeral for her.
 The townspeople threw one anyway (which was interrupted by a sudden terrible storm) and buried her at Rose Hill Cemetery.
-As the ghost story goes, she’s still pissed about it.
+As the ghost story goes, she’s still seething about it.
 Get details on how to visit Black Diamond Mines Regional Preserve here.

 3. Mills College – Spectral Students

 We’ve heard of career college students who never want to leave, but this is ridiculous.
 Modern-day students at this 165-year-old university in the east Oakland hills have reported seeing a spooky specter in a Victorian dress on the steps of the Orchard-Meadow Hall.
 Another apparition has been spotted running across the stage at Lisser Hall.
 And keep an eye out for a phantom carriage pulled by rotting horses along the hill near the Mary Morse and Ethel Moore residence halls.
 5000 MacArthur Blvd., Oakland

 4. Claremont Hotel – Some Guests Never Check Out